SUFC Transfers: Anel transfer fee confirmed as United handed another headache

 Midfielder Vini Souza has already departed, moving to German side Wolfsburg, while speculation will continue over Gus Hamer’s future at Bramall Lane.
 Another Dutch club, PSV Eindhoven, are known to be admirers, as are United’s rivals Leeds United.

+For the latest Blades news straight to your inbox, sign up for The Star’s free Sheffield United newsletter

+The Star has a dedicated Sheffield United WhatsApp Channel to bring the latest news, analysis and team & injury updates direct to your phone.
+Simply click here to join

-Ahmedhodzic’s impending departure, which could be confirmed in time for Feyenoord’s Eredivisie opener against NAC Breda this weekend, will divide opinion amongst the Blades fanbase.
+Ahmedhodzic’s departure, confirmed in time for Feyenoord’s Eredivisie opener against NAC Breda this weekend, will divide opinion amongst the Blades fanbase.

 Some will see it as good business, to effectively double their money on a player whose value was decreasing by the day, while others will have flashbacks to the Iliman Ndiaye and Sander Berge situations, when both were sold on the eve of the season back in 2023 and United never recovered.